ahmohbati/SecOn/Support.md

 #### Free Support ####

-If you need free support, please use our public mailing list:
+If you need free support, please use our public security-onion mailing list:

 [MailingLists](MailingLists)